 The world is in danger because water is in danger, therefore everyone is in danger.
 But the problem is that in all the burning issues which the world is facing, water, in all its aspects, is still struggling to become one of the most urgent political priorities.

-Water is important because with water comes life, food, education and peace.
+Water is important because with water comes life, food, peace.
+Its scarcity enhances food crises and conflicts for its access.

 Water is now an essential element of geostrategy and, as such, a component of geopolitics.
-This is the reason why water should be a political priority.
+This is the reason why we must pay particular attention to its presence, or absence.

 In addition, there is a new emerging obligation to share water between Man and Nature.
-Man's impact on Nature is too strong.
+As a matter of fact, Man's impact on Nature is so strong that nature cannot preserve itself nowadays.
 We must respond to the requirements of human development and at the same time to the respect of nature, by maintaining biodiversity and protecting ecosystems.
+This emerging obligation is enhanced when knowing that the main threat on water conservancy comes from demographic growth.
+To answer global population's ever-growing needs, which cannot be fulfilled only with the use of non-renewable natural resources, man had to adapt landscape to his use.
+He created infrastructures and facilities, dams, channels, thus deeply modifying the environment, in a way that is already partly beyond repair.

-The excessive urbanization reduces the quantity of non-renewable resources, but also generates pollution and waste that modify, alter or destroy the functionality of ecosystems, both on a local and global scale.
+Indeed, this excessive urbanization not only consequently reduces the amount of non-renewable resources, but also generates pollution and waste that modify, alter or destroy the functionality of ecosystems, both on a local and global scale.

-These threats are showing that demographic growth and climate evolution are intimately linked, the former automatically leading to a degradation of the latter.
+These two threats are showing that demographic growth and climate evolution are intimately linked, the former automatically leading to a degradation of the latter.
 This is why it is urgent for nature conservancy that we learn to consume less and to consume better.